 - 1 turkey (10 to 12 pounds)

 - 1. In a saucepan, combine the broth, 1/3 cup apple juice and 1/4 teaspoon salt.
 Bring to a boil.
 Stir in the rice and raisins.
 Return to a boil.
 Reduce heat; cover and simmer for 40-50 minutes or until rice is tender.

 - 2. Meanwhile, in a nonstick skillet, cook celery and onion in butter for 2 minutes.
 Add apple; cook and stir for 3 minutes or until vegetables are tender.
 Combine the rice mixture, apple mixture, poultry seasoning, pepper and remaining apple juice and salt.

 - 3. Just before baking, loosely stuff turkey.
 Skewer turkey openings; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.
-Bake, uncovered, at 325° for 2-3/4 to 3 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing.
+Bake, uncovered, at 325° for 2-3/4 to 3 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing.
 (Cover loosely with foil if turkey browns too quickly.)